swcarpentry/python-novice-gapminder/_episodes/15-conditionals.md

 ~~~
 {: .source}

-I can also more complex conditional statements with boolean operators
+I can also generate more complex conditional statements with boolean operators
 like **and** and **or**, and use comparators like "<", ">"

 ~~~